Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Davis' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Davis' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the league.
+- On the boards, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the NBA.

 Anthony Davis vs. the Warriors